 A scholarly journal is a periodical publication which contains articles written by scholars and researchers.
 Before articles are published in these journals, they are judged for quality by a editorial board using a "peer review" process.
 If the article meets the standards of the scholarly journal, then it is published.

-You can locate scholarly journals in many of the CMU Libraries databases.
-Most databases provide an option on the search screen that indicates "scholarly" or "peer review", and many allow you to limit your results to Scholarly Journals or Academic Journals.
+You can locate scholarly journals in Smart Search and most of the CMU Libraries databases.
+Many databases provide an option on the search screen that indicates "scholarly" or "peer review", and many allow you to limit your results to Scholarly Journals or Academic Journals.

 Take a look at the resources linked below for a more detailed explanation about the differences between scholarly articles and popular articles, and see how to find scholarly articles in databases.